Interfaith and Multifaith Initiatives

 Interfaith Literacy Series

-Inspired by student interest and leadership, we partner with student groups to host a presentation series about the religious traditions represented in our Loyola HSC community, including information that will be helpful in the context of patient care.
+Inspired by student interest and leadership, we partner with student groups to create and promote presentations about the religious traditions represented in our Loyola HSC community, including information that will be helpful in the context of patient care.